WinsonHG/CISC3140-Lab3.1-Repository/README.md

-Using AWK to find which genre is the most popular given a csv file.
+Using AWK to find which grocery item was bought the most.